ruth0048/braincloud-objc/README.md

 # brainCloud Objective-C/Swift Library

-Thanks for downloading the brainCloud C++ client library!
+Thanks for downloading the brainCloud Objective-C/Swift client library!
 Here are a few notes to get you started.
 Further information about the brainCloud API, including example Tutorials can be found here:

 http://getbraincloud.com/apidocs/